Sherry3/Interrupt-monitor/README.md

 	- 2002, 2302 was wrong, deleted
 	- 2002, 2302 completd
 	- 200 and 600 series running without isolation

+11.0	- 200 and 600 series without isolation completed
+	- 200 and 600 series with isolation running
 -------------------------------------------------------

 exp1	- irqbalance off